Mecha-Weasel/spittoon/README.md

 If you need help getting HSB preview thumbnails setup for a custom map that is not already included, feel free to reach-out for assistance.

-Unfortunately, due to GitHub's limitations on uploades (<25-MB) I can not upload an archive of various custom/non-default maps themselves here.
+Unfortunately, due to GitHub's limitations on uploads (<25-MB), I can not upload an archive of various custom/non-default maps themselves here.